unlovedme/DahuaEventhHandler/docs/design.md

  - `Flock`: which send notification to Flock channel based on information from config
  - `Hipchat`: which send notification to Hipchat room based on information from config
  - `Mattermost`: which send notification to Mattermost channel based on information from config
- - `MS Teams`: which send notification to MS Team incoming webhook based on information
+ - `MS Teams`: which send notification to MS Team incoming webhook based on information from config
+ - `Slack`: which send notification to Slack channel based on information from config
+ - `Smtp`: which